 The Divinity School Library has a self-checkout station in front of our circulation desk.
 To use the self-checkout, install the “Duke Self-Checkout” app on your mobile device and log in with your Duke NetID and password.
 (Our self-checkout station also has an iPad you can use, but we highly recommend using your own device.)
 Use your phone or tablet’s integrated camera to scan the Duke Library barcode on your book(s), then use the station’s desensitizer to finish checking out.
 Learn more about self-checkout here; there are also instructions for using self-checkout posted at the station.

-Divinity Library scanning machines will also be unavailable this semester.
-Students and faculty can request a scan from a print item in the Duke Libraries catalog, and library staff will fulfill the request through Document Delivery.
-During your library reservation, consider making a scan from your mobile device: the Notes app on your iPhone or iPad has an integrated scanner; we also recommend Genius Scanner or Adobe Scan.
+The Divinity Library has several computer stations and scanners available for students to use.
+Also, please feel free to consider making a scan from your mobile device: the Notes app on your iPhone or iPad has an integrated scanner; we also recommend Genius Scanner or Adobe Scan.